charlottejohnston/charlottejohnston.github.io/README.md

 # charlottejohnston.github.io
 Usage

-View the site at https://charlottejohnston.github.io or locally through your local host page.
+View the site at https://charlottejohnston.github.io or locally through downloading the files.

 Design Decisions